x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 - Throttling under impersonation is isolated to each user migration session.

-- Exchange Web Services Throttling Policy can be temporarily (for a duration of 30, 60 or 90 days) changed in the tenant to allow migration to complete, this can be requested from the Help section of the Microsoft 365 admin center.
+- Exchange Web Services throttling policy can be temporarily changed in the tenant (for a duration of 30, 60, or 90 days) to allow migration to complete.
+This can be requested from the Help section of the Microsoft 365 admin center.

  **Best practices**